 The Rise of the Beach Labourer

-By all accounts, the 1820 settlers were not transported to the beach on the backs of black beach labourers but by the sailors of the ship Menai which fortuitously happened to be at anchor in the bay at the time.
+By all accounts, the 1820 settlers were not transported to the beach on the backs of black beach labourers but by the sailors of the ship Menai which fortuitously was at anchor in the bay at the time.
 Thereafter as goods shipped through Port Elizabeth steadily increased, the Khoi became the chief source of labour for beach work and were paid at a rate of about two shillings per day.
 This dependence upon the Khoi would prevail for the next fifteen years.
 The Sixth Frontier War of 1834-35 was to upset the proverbial apple cart for the Khoi.
-A radical change came in the form of the Mfengu who were resettled by the British within the Colony.
+A radical change came in the form of the Mfengu ( or more correctly amaFengu ), who were resettled by the British within the Colony.
 This concession was granted as they had sided with colonial forces against the Xhosas.
-Between the fact that the Mfengu were dissatisfied with their “Promised Land” and the high wages offered to Beach Labourers as a result of labour shortages and burgeoning demand, work on the landing beaches became attractive to them.
+Between the fact that the Mfengu were dissatisfied with their “Promised Land” and the high wages offered to beach labourers as a result of labour shortages and burgeoning demand, work on the landing beaches became attractive to them.
 They soon superseded the Khoi who came to be “regarded as a curiosity” on the beach.
 In 1840, a beach labourer earned three shillings per day, almost as much as an artisan.
 At the time, there were over 600 Mfengus living in Port Elizabeth.
 When business was brisk, up to 100 were employed on the beach.

 This is what John Centlivres Chase had to say about the Mfengu in 1843: “As savages, they are intelligent people, extraordinarily attached to money, and temperate and sober in their habits.
 Having hoarded up their wages, they convert them into cattle, and when these accumulate into sufficient stock, they leave service altogether, and enjoy the fruits of their labour.
 The possession of this provident and temperate disposition naturally causes them to be much prized by the colonists, so that even where the Hottentots [Khoi] lingered for a time, they have now been thrust out of the market, for if the services of the Fingos are more expensive in cash wages, their sobriety and industry are more satisfactory and profitable.
 In a word, there is a dependence upon the Fingo which can never be extended to the Hottentots.”